-After entering the correct code you have signed the document succesfuly.
+After entering the correct code you have signed the document successfully.

 If the Signature Disclosure is used, the signer will just get access to the document if he accepts the Signature Disclosure.

-When Authentication is used (e.g. SMS or PIN) the signer has to authenticate himself before he gets access to the document.
+When Authentication is used (e.g. SMS, PIN or Windows Live) the signer has to authenticate himself before he gets access to the document.
 So the content of the document is protected and access is just granted to the signer.
 If there are more than one authentication methods for the signer available, the signer can select the one he/she prefers.

 Multiple signature types